 If you have a trusted carer or family member who has agreed to help you manage your account and phone bills, let us know.
 We can make sure they are sent your bills, can pay a bill for you and are set up to act on your behalf.
 It's free and simple to set up.

 If your phone is faulty, get in touch and we'll talk you through the options available to get it fixed.
 Or you can come and see us in store.
 If you have a disability and rely solely on your home phone for access to treatment or for your safety, let us know that you need access to a priority fault repair service.
 This costs no more than our standard fault repair service, but it is only available in the most urgent cases.

-If you are deaf or hearing impaired, you can get access to a text relay service which will:
+If you are deaf or hard of hearing, you can get access to the NGTS which will: